chrishayuk/chuk-mcp/README.md

 ### Security

-If you believe you've found a security issue, please email [security@chrishay.com](mailto:security@chrishay.com) rather than opening a public issue.
+If you believe you've found a security issue, please report it by opening a security advisory in the [GitHub repository](https://github.com/chrishayuk/chuk-mcp/security/advisories) rather than opening a public issue.

 ---